HiteshMittal07/erc4337-examples/README.md

 ## Current Limitations

-- Paying with ERC-20 tokens doesn't work with both Kernel and Safe accounts when using either Zerodev or Gelato bundlers.
 - Paying with native tokens doesn't work with the Gelato bundler.
 However, it works with Zerodev for both Safe and Kernel accounts.

 ## Further steps

-- Ensure ERC-20 token payments function correctly with Kernel accounts and the ZeroDev bundler.
 - Validate that native token payments work seamlessly with the Gelato bundler.